weninthelab/wenlog/content/posts/js-prototype-chain-peculiarities.md

 +++
-title = "JavaScript Prototype Chain Peculiarities: When Objects Behave Unexpectedly" description = "Explore the strange world of JavaScript prototypes and inheritance with examples that showcase unexpected behaviors" date = 2025-06-09 draft = false
+title = "Prototype Chain Peculiarities" description = "Explore the strange world of JavaScript prototypes and inheritance with examples that showcase unexpected behaviors" date = 2025-06-09 draft = false